You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 And then the next thing I'd do is make sure that Al Sharpton couldn't find his way to the money.

-I since you ask, if I ran, if I was governor of North Dakota, I would I would move to repeal some taxes.
+I, since you ask, if I ran, if I was governor of North Dakota, I would move to repeal some taxes.

-I'd I'd want to put as keep as much money in the in the pockets of my citizens as I could, figure out what it runs the stuff what it takes to run the state, keep a little for rainy day, and give it back.
+I'd want to keep as much money in the pockets of my citizens as I could, figure out what it takes to run the state, keep a little for rainy day, and give it back.

 Realizing that it was never my money in the first place.